 What is the social cost of carbon?

 The social cost of carbon is an estimate of the monetized damages caused by a one-ton increase in greenhouse gas emissions in a given year.
 It includes direct consequences, such as health problems from breathing dirty air, and the broader impacts from climate change, such as extreme weather and sea level rise.
-The exact cost has been the subject of much debate, but after consulting with outside experts in academia, business, and environmental advocacy, we’ve chosen the cost agreed upon by the Obama administration: about $43 per ton of carbon.
-We’ll continue to reevaluate and let you know about our progress on this front – look for our official report in January.
+The exact cost has been the subject of much debate, but after consulting with outside experts in academia, business, and environmental advocacy, we’ve chosen the cost agreed upon by the Biden administration: about $51 per ton of carbon.
+We’ll continue to reevaluate and let you know about our progress on this front.
+You can read our latest climate impact report here.

 How do you decide which organizations to give grants to?
 And what are they?

 Climate change is an immense issue, so we’ve focused on three key categories: organizations that advocate, educate and innovate.
-We’re looking for truly innovative organizations on the vanguard of solutions to the climate crisis, that embody the values of the North and have a national scope.
-These will grow and shift over time, but in 2019 we supported organizations like Climate Generation, Climate Central, Wilderness Inquiry, The Land Institute, Green Lands Blue Waters, Fresh Energy, and Clean Energy MN.
-You can look for details in our full Climate Impact Report in January 2020.
+We’re looking for truly innovative organizations on the vanguard of solutions to the climate crisis, that embody the values of the North and have a national or international scope.
+This year we supported organizations like The All We Can Save Project, Appalachian Mountain Club, Climate Generation, Fresh Energy, MAD, Project Drawdown, Protect Our Winters, and The Solutions Project.
+You can learn more in our full 2021 Climate Impact Report, which we published in February 2022.